Chevrolet Suburban (eighth generation): Body

 Again sharing its front bodywork with the C/K pickup trucks, the eighth-generation Suburban followed its predecessor in deriving its bodywork from the crew-cab pickup truck.
 The model line also shared its rear bodywork with the full-size Blazer (GMC renamed its full-size Jimmy as the Yukon), with enlarged side glass extending to the roof and black-painted D-pillars.
 Alongside the traditional twin-panel rear doors, the model line was offered with a split rear tailgate (replacing the retractable rear window with a lifting rear window and rear windshield wiper).

 The interior was offered with multiple seating configurations, primarily dependent on trim.
 Standard with a 3-passenger front bench seat (with an optional 2-passenger configuration), the model line offered two optional rear bench seats (for up to 9 passengers).

 Trim

 For 1992, the Chevrolet Suburban followed the trims of the C/K pickup, offered in Cheyenne and Silverado trim (no midlevel Scottsdale trim was offered).
-The GMC Suburban followed suit with the Sierra pickup, offered as in base SL and flagship SLT trim.
+The GMC Suburban followed suit with the Sierra pickup, offered in base SL, SLX, and flagship SLE trim.

-In 1995, Chevrolet adopted a separate nomenclature for the Suburban from the C/K line, with an unnamed base trim closer in line to the Chevrolet W/T (oriented towards fleet sales) replacing the Cheyenne with the Silverado split into LS (cloth upholstery, front bench seat) and LT (leather upholstery, front bucket seats).
+In 1995, Chevrolet adopted a separate nomenclature for the Suburban from the C/K line, with an unnamed base trim closer in line to the Chevrolet W/T (oriented towards fleet sales), replacing the Cheyenne with the Silverado split into LS (cloth upholstery, front bench seat) and LT (leather upholstery, front bucket seats).
+GMC added a range-topping SLT trim, featuring standard leather upholstery among other luxury features.